 Autolyse times for bread with this high of whole grain can typically range from 2 hours to overnight.
 I’ve done both and almost everywhere in-between.
-I elaborated on the differences between short and long autolyse times in my last whole wheat entry, but I’ll quickly say here a longer autolyse to sweeten the sometimes bitter hard red whole wheat, increases rise during baking, and increases extensibility.
+I elaborated on the differences between short and long autolyse times in my last whole wheat entry, but I’ll quickly say here a longer autolyse helps whole grains fully hydrate and starts the gluten development process to reduce total mixing time.

-How can soaking flour during autolyse help sweeten your end loaves?
-During autolyse, where the wheat and water are mixed (remember, no levain or salt added during this step), sugars are released into the dough to be made available for consumption by your yeast later.
+Additionally, during an autolyse, where the flour and water are mixed (remember, no levain or salt added during this step), enyzmatic activity begins and sugars are “unlocked” for fermentation.
 Chad, in Tartine Nº 3 explains best:

 As the autolyse is increased, amylase, which is activated by the water, starts to release sugars into the flour, making them more available for the wild yeasts and bacteria when the natural leaven is introduced to the dough.
 Some slightly bitter grains such as red wheat take on a noticeably sweeter tone…